-STATE OF OKLAHOMA) SS

-COUNTY OF) 33
+COUNTY OF)

-oath says that this contract (p services, or materials) will be orders, or requests furnished directly or indirectly, to any ourchase e (compl the affia elected r, supplier, or engineer), of lawful age, being first duly sworn, on e order) is true and correct.
-Affiant further states that the (work, leted or supplied) in accordance with the plans, specifications, ant.
-Affiant further states that he or she has made no payment, official, officer, or employee of the SFA or technology center f value to obtain or procure the contract or purchase order.
+The undersigned (architect, contractor, supplier, or engineer), of lawful age, being first duly sworn, on oath says that this contract (purchase order) is true and correct.
+Affiant further states that the (work, services, or materials) will be (completed or supplied) in accordance with the plans, specifications, orders, or requests furnished the affiant.
+Affiant further states that he or she has made no payment, directly or indirectly, to any elected official, officer, or employee of the SFA or technology center SFA, of money or any other thing of value to obtain or procure the contract or purchase order.

 (Contractor, Supplier, Engineer, or Architect)

 Vendor/Company Name

-Attested to before me this - day of -
+Attested to before me this day of

 Notary Public (or Clerk or Judge)

 My Commission Expires: